intel/stacks/hpcrs/README.md

 ## Overview

-HPCRS abstracts away the complexity of integrating multiple performance oriented software Components including compilers, libraries, and frameworks.
+HPCRS abstracts away the complexity of integrating multiple performance oriented software components including compilers, libraries, and frameworks.
 HPCRS enables users and developers of HPC and AI workloads to accomplish their work using a simple containerized solution.